rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

 Note that the default error messages are plural (e.g., "is too short (minimum is %{count} characters)").
-For this reason, when +:minimum+ is 1 you should provide a personalized message or use +validates_presence_of+ instead.
-When +:in+ or +:within+ have a lower limit of 1, you should either provide a personalized message or call +presence+ prior to +length+.
+For this reason, when `:minimum` is 1 you should provide a personalized message or use `validates_presence_of` instead.
+When `:in` or `:within` have a lower limit of 1, you should either provide a personalized message or call `presence` prior to `length`.

-The +size+ helper is an alias for +length+.
+The `size` helper is an alias for `length`.

-### +numericality+
+### `numericality`

 This helper validates that your attributes have only numeric values.
 By default, it will match an optional sign followed by an integral or floating point number.
-To specify that only integral numbers are allowed set +:only_integer+ to true.
+To specify that only integral numbers are allowed set `:only_integer` to true.

-If you set +:only_integer+ to +true+, then it will use the
+If you set `:only_integer` to `true`, then it will use the

 ```ruby
 /\A[<plus>-]?\d<plus>\Z/
 ```

 regular expression to validate the attribute's value.
-Otherwise, it will try to convert the value to a number using +Float+.
+Otherwise, it will try to convert the value to a number using `Float`.

 WARNING.
 Note that the regular expression above allows a trailing newline character.